Updated: November, 2022

 - “The Practice of Public Affairs in Public Administration,” in Phil Harris and Craig S. Fleisher (eds.), SAGE Handbook of International Corporate and Public Affairs (Thousand Oaks, CA: Sage, 2017), chap.
 12.

-Oxford Research Encyclopedia of Politics (Oxford University Press, 2019): “Historical Development of American Public Administration,” Online (temporary free access)
+Oxford Research Encyclopedia of Politics (Oxford University Press, 2019): “Historical Development of American Public Administration,” online.

 Encyclopedia of Public Administration and Public Policy, 3rd ed.
-(New York: Taylor & Francis, 2016):
+(Boca Raton, FL: CRC Press/Taylor & Francis, 2015):

 Encyclopedia of Milwaukee (online):